Filipino shamans: 19th century

 The dios-dios movement was initially purely religious, only reacting defensively to Spanish persecution.
 However, by the 1880s, some dios-dios groups became more violently anti-colonial.
 The first such group was the one led by Ponciano Elofre, a cabeza de barangay of a sitio of Zamboanguita, Negros Oriental.
 He took the name "Dios Buhawi" ("Whirlwind God") and proclaimed himself the savior of the people.
 He declared that they would stop paying taxes to the Spanish government.
 He formed a community of around two thousand followers (whom the Spanish authorities called the babaylanes) and would regularly attack Spanish-controlled towns.
 Emulating the ancient asog shamans, he dressed in women's clothing and assumed feminine mannerisms even though he was married to a woman.
 He claimed supernatural powers much like the ancient dalagangan.
 He was killed while attacking the town of Siaton in 1887.
 His wife and relatives attempted to continue the movement, but they were eventually captured and exiled by Spanish authorities.
-The remnants of the group either descended to banditry or joined other later dios-dios movements.
+The remnants of the group either descended to banditry or joined other dios-dios movements.

-Another dios-dios uprising was led by a shaman named Gregorio Lampinio (better known as "Gregorio Dios", and also known as "Hilario Pablo" or "Papa") in Antique from 1888.
+Another dios-dios uprising was led by a shaman named Gregorio Lampinio (better known as "Gregorio Dios", and also known as "Hilario Pablo" or "Papa") in Antique, beginning in 1888.
 The uprising was formed near Mount Balabago, a sacred pilgrimage site for shamans.
 Lampinio led a force of around 400 people.
 They collected contribuciones babaylanes (a revolutionary tax), disseminated anti-colonial ideas, and launched attacks on towns in Antique and Iloilo.
 The group was eventually suppressed by the Guardia Civil by 1890.

 The last significant dios-dios rebellion in the 19th century was led by Dionisio Magbuelas, better known as Papa Isio ("Pope Isio").
 He was a former member of the Dios Buhawi group.
 He organized his own babaylanes group from remnants of Elofre's followers and led an uprising in Negros Occidental in 1896 against Spanish rule.
-After the Philippines was ceded to the United States after the Spanish–American War, he was initially made "military chief" of La Castellana, Negros Occidental under the American government.
-However, he picked up armed resistance again in 1899 in the Philippine–American War.
+After the Philippines was ceded to the United States at the end of the Spanish–American War, he was initially made "military chief" of La Castellana, Negros Occidental, under the American government.
+However, he picked up armed resistance again in 1899, during the Philippine–American War.
 He surrendered on August 6, 1907, to American authorities and was sentenced to death.
 This was later commuted to life imprisonment and he died in Old Bilibid Prison in 1911.

 20th century

-Concurrent with Papa Isio's rebellion in Negros Occidental against American rule, the dios-dios movement in eastern Visayas turned their attention to the new American colonial government.
-Calling themselves the Pulajanes ("those who wear red"), they were led by Faustino Ablen ("Papa Faustino") in Leyte; and Pablo Bulan ("Papa Pablo"), Antonio Anugar, and Pedro de la Cruz in Samar.
+Concurrent with Papa Isio's rebellion against American rule in Negros Occidental, the dios-dios movement in eastern Visayas turned their attention to the new American colonial government.
+Calling themselves the Pulajanes ("those who wear red"), they were led by Faustino Ablen ("Papa Faustino") in Leyte and Pablo Bulan ("Papa Pablo"), Antonio Anugar, and Pedro de la Cruz in Samar.
 Like their predecessors, they claimed supernatural powers and used fetishistic amulets, holy oils, and magic spells in battle.
 They attacked both American troops and local Filipinos cooperating with the American colonial government.
 The last Pulajanes leader was killed in 1911.